When you have about 500 things to do during the day, finding time to exercise can seem nearly impossible.

 If you can’t leave your desk to take a quick walk, try some desk exercises.
 Movements such as desk planks, calf raises, and desk dips are a great way to add some resistance training to your day.

-Here’s a guide to desk exercises and how to do them.
+Check out the American Cancer Society's article about desk exercises and how to do them.

 Office chair stretches are a great way to loosen up stiff muscles without launching into a full yoga routine.
 Here are a couple of examples:

-Calf Stretch: Sit on the floor or on a stable chair and extend your legs out in front of you. loop a towel or a resistance band around the ball of one foot and gently pull it toward you.
+Calf stretch: Sit on the floor or on a stable chair and extend your legs out in front of you.
+Loop a towel or a resistance band around the ball of one foot and gently pull it toward you.
 Repeat this five times.
 Switch legs and repeat.

-Hamstring Stretch: Sitting on the floor or a stable chair, extend your legs out in front of you, keeping your back and legs straight.
+Hamstring stretch: Sitting on the floor or a stable chair, extend your legs out in front of you, keeping your back and legs straight.
 Reach toward your toes and hold for 30 seconds.
 Repeat five times.

 You can find many more stretches online.
 Be sure you check with your doctor before doing any stretches that could cause injury or worsen a current injury.

 To stay current with your health screenings, meet with your primary care provider each year.
-You can find a doctor at selecthealth.org/find-care
+You can find a doctor at selecthealth.org/find-care.